kalogs-c/gce-mongodb-vm/README.md

 5. Customize the variables:

-   Open the `variables.tf` file in a text editor and modify the values according to your requirements.
+   Open the `variables.tf` file in a text editor and modify the values according to your requirements or rename `terraform.tfvars.example` to just `terraform.tfvars`.
 You can change the following variables:

    - `project_id`: Your GCP project ID.
    - `region`: The GCP region where the VM should be created (default: